-- Polk County Campus (Only Available on This Campus To Dually Enrolled High School Students)
+- Polk County Campus (Not Accepting New Students On This Campus At This Time)

 - Walker County Campus

 - Whitfield Murray Campus

 The Crime Scene Investigation Technical Certificate of Credit begins to introduce students to various careers in the rapidly growing field of forensic science.
 Students will gain introductory exposure to knowledge and skills that may encourage further academic preparation in careers in forensic technology in areas such as crime scene investigation, death investigation, laboratory technology, evidence technology, forensic computer science, and general forensic science or criminal justice fields.